John Septimus Roe: Naval service

 John Septimus Roe entered the Naval service on 11 June 1813.
 His first appointment was as a midshipman on Rippon, captained by Sir Christopher Cole.
 Over the next year, the Rippon was engaged in a blockade of the French coast.
-After the Napoleonic wars ended in 1814, the Rippon returned to England, and Roe was appointed as a midshipman to Horatio under Captain William Henry Dillon on 17 August.
+After the Napoleonic Wars ended in 1814, the Rippon returned to England, and Roe was appointed as a midshipman to Horatio under Captain William Henry Dillon on 17 August.
 One of their first assignments was to escort a valuable convoy to North America and to then patrol the waters off Newfoundland, protecting the fisheries, under then Governor and Commander-in Chief, Vice Admiral Richard Goodwin Keats.
 Roe travelled with Horatio until January 1817.

-At the conclusion of the sea wars the prospects for a junior officer were limited.
+At the conclusion of the Napoleonic Wars, the prospects for a junior officer were limited.
 On the recommendation of his former captain, Dillon, his former Commander in chief, Richard Goodwin Keats recognising his aptitude for navigation and cartography provided a letter of recommendation to the United Kingdom Hydrographic Office.
 On 4 February 1817, the Admiralty appointed him to the surveying service in New South Wales, under the command of Captain Phillip Parker King; Roe sailed for New South Wales on the troopship Dick, arriving on 3 September 1817.